Strong Priority and Determinacy in Timed CCS: A Process Algebra with Clocks and Priorities

-Note that we have dropped from our structural rules all of Milner's $\tau$-laws, i.e. the ones related to the presence of invisible actions, like e.g. $\alpha.\tau.
+Following Milner's presentation of the $\pi$-calculus in~\cite{PI}, we define a structural congruence over processes. \longshort{\version}{Specifically, \textit{structural congruence} $\equiv$ is the smallest congruence over $\P$ that satisfies the equations in Fig.~\ref{fig:structural-cong}.}{} The idea of the structural congruence is to split interaction rules between agents from rules governing the ``left-to-right'' representation of expressions.
+It allows to use those equations in the derivation rules of the SOS making the latter simpler and easy to use, and it allows to set up formal equivalence of processes increasing for each program the number of legal SOS transitions that, otherwise, would be blocked.
+Milner divides \ccs equations in static, dynamic and expressions laws.
+We choose an approach inspired by the work of Berry and Boudol~\cite{BB-cham} by adding an explicit structural rule in the operational semantics. \longshort{\version}{}{ \begin{definition} \textit{Structural congruence} $\equiv$ is the smallest congruence over $\P$ that satisfies the equations in Fig.~\ref{fig:structural-cong}. \end{definition} } Note that we do not include in our structural rules all of Milner's $\tau$-laws, i.e. the ones related to the presence of $\tau$-actions, like e.g. $\alpha.\tau.
 P \equiv \alpha.P$, or $P + \tau.P \equiv \tau.P$, and we have also dropped the congruence equations related to the uniqueness of solution of recursive equations and the \textit{expansion laws} related to the \textit{standard concurrent form} (cf. Chap.
-3, Prop.
-2, Prop.
-4(2) and 4(5) of \cite{Milner:CCS}, respectively).
-This is not surprising.
-It is known that timed process algebras and process algebras with priorities enjoy extra expressiveness that invalidates some of the familiar dynamic laws, see e.g.,~\cite{AndersenMen94,HennessyRegan95:TPA,CleavelandLM97,CleavelandLN01,Phillips01}. \ccslm shares features (clocks and priorities) with timed and prioritised extensions of \ccs.
-Hence, we must take a conservative approach and only consider a minumum set of purely structural rules that do not impinge on the dynamics of expression behaviour.
+3, Props.
+2, 4(2) and 5 of \cite{Milner:CCS}). \longshort{\version}{Since we do not propose notions of behavioural equivalence in this paper, we prefer to take a conservative approach and only consider a minumum set of purely structural rules that do not impinge on the dynamics of expression behaviour.}{ It is known that timed process algebras and process algebras with priorities enjoy extra expressiveness that invalidates some of the familiar laws, see e.g.,~\cite{AndersenMen94,TPA,CleavelandLM97,CleavelandLN01,Phillips01}. \ccslm shares features (clocks and priorities) with timed and prioritised extensions of \ccs.
+Hence, we must take a conservative approach and only consider a minumum set of purely structural rules that do not impinge on the dynamics of expression behaviour. }